What is Invisalign?

 • Overbite – An overbite occurs when the top teeth bite over the bottom teeth and can cause other issues such as irritation, lower teeth wear, and jaw problems.

-• Underbite – An underbite occurs then the bottom teeth extend further than the top teeth when biting down.
+• Underbite – An underbite occurs when the bottom teeth extend further than the top teeth when biting down.
 This can affect the function of the teeth and cause wear on the molars.

 • Crossbite – A crossbite occurs when both the upper and lower teeth are misaligned.
 This can wear on the teeth and result in gum disease and bone loss.